MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/direct-update/index.md

 ![Upload Direct Update .zip file from the console](upload-direct-update-package.png)

-* The packaged web resources can be further protected by encrypting the resulting .zip file:
+* The packaged web resources can be further protected by placing the web resources in an encrypted .zip file:

 ```bash
 mfpdev app webupdate --encrypt